kvflx/kvflx.github.io/HR-Project.md

 <img src="/images/age_attrition_boxplot_code.png?raw=true"/>
 <img src="/images/age_attrition_boxplot_visual.png?raw=true"/>
-At first glance, we can see that the Median Age for those who weren't let go is actually higher than the Age of those that were.
+At first glance, we can see that the Median Age for those who left is actually lower than the Age of those that didn't.

 To get a more in-depth look at the difference between the two groups, (employees that turned over vs employees that didn't turn over) I conducted a t-test to find out if there is a statistical significance.
 Before I could go through with this, I established variables that met the criteria for the two groups I wanted to test: